Synovex One GrassThis page contains information on Synovex One Grass for veterinary use.

 Synovex One Grass Indications For Use

-For increased rate of weight gain for up to 200 days in pasture steers and heifers (slaughter, stocker and feeder).
+For increased rate of weight gain for up to 200 days in steers and heifers fed in confinement for slaughter.

 Do not use in veal calves.
 Effectiveness and animal safety in veal calves have not been established.